 How Often Should You Appraise Antiques?
 Insurance, Estate, Tax

-There is no single interval that works for every antique.
-The appraisal cadence depends on the intended use, who will rely on the report, and whether the item, market, or documentation has changed since the last valuation.
+There is no single interval for every antique.
+The right cadence depends on what the report will be used for, who will rely on it, and what has changed since the prior valuation.

-Insurance scheduling asks whether the replacement value still supports the policy limit.
+Insurance asks whether replacement value still supports the policy limit.

-Estate, gift, charitable donation, and other tax work asks whether the report supports the required valuation date.
+Estate, gift, donation, and tax work ask whether the report supports the required valuation date.

-For scheduled coverage, owners commonly review antiques appraisals every few years, but the carrier and category matter more than the calendar.
-A fast-moving or irreplaceable category may need a shorter cycle than stable household decorative arts.
+For scheduled coverage, owners commonly review antiques appraisals every few years.
+Still, the carrier, category, and market matter more than the calendar.

 Ask the insurer or broker whether the policy requires a current replacement-value appraisal for scheduled antiques.